Radio Society of Great Britain

 Bigger image

 Located one mile back from the cliff top SE of Lands End, this is the view to the SW and long path to ZL / VK.
-It's a superb radio site all round, with the horizon only obstructed by a few degrees to N/NE.
+It's a superb radio site all round, with the horizon only obstructed for a few degrees to the N/NE.

 Low bands Rx aerial is a K9AY 350ft away.